 Cursed with allergies that leave you sneezy and blocked up?
 Not all heroes wear capes.
 In fact, some of them take the form of this Honeywell air purifier, with a HEPA filter that captures airborne particles as small as 0.3 microns.

-Definitely the best air purifier for allergies that we’ve come across, it has three different cleaning levels, plus a Turbo Clean option, and can reduce a whopping 99.9% of airborne viruses, bacteria, and mould spores.
+Definitely the best air purifier for allergies that we’ve come across, it has three different cleaning levels, plus a Turbo Clean option, and can reduce a whopping 99.9% of airborne viruses, bacteria, and mold spores.

-This is a great choice for mid-size rooms as its capacity extends to 43 metres squared and it can clean the air up to five times an hour or 120 times a day.
+This is a great choice for mid-size rooms as its capacity extends to 43 meters squared and it can clean the air up to five times an hour or 120 times a day.
 And while this Honeywell air purifier isn’t the most attractive one on our list, it’s available in either black or white, both of which blend unobtrusively into any space.

 Best for: The ultimate allergy-busting air purification for easy, breezy, breathing.
 Colours: Black or white.

 If your home is of a larger size, featuring high ceilings and large open-plan spaces, it can be hard to find an air cleaner that’s up to the task.
 But the Coway Airmega 400 has the capacity to handle it.

 This no-nonsense large room air purifier can accommodate rooms up to 145 meters squared.
 Not only that but it can clean the air at least two times per hour.
 Using a combined activated carbon and True HEPA filter it captures and reduces up to 99.7% of particles as small as 0.3 microns.
 As well as eliminating pollen, pollutants, and allergens, it also reduces volatile organic compounds by more than 99%.

 The colored LED ring tells you how clean or dirty the air is while five fan modes allow you to adjust the noise level for use during the night.
 Even at its highest setting, the noise level is only 43.2 dB—essentially like a really quiet fridge.